 (photo credit; Raphael Soltero)

-Mark Soltero is an artist living and working in Ōtautahi, Christchurch.
+Mark Soltero is an artist living and working in Ōtautahi, Christchurch, New Zealand.

 Mark holds an MFA – Dunedin School of Art, a B.Design–Ara Institute of Canterbury and PGDipTchg, Art & Art History–NZGSE.
-Mark is a member of the Art Associates Aotearoa collective.
+Mark was a founding member of the Art Associates Aotearoa collective and exhibited with them from 2018–2025.
 He was awarded the inaugural Head of School Award for Excellence in Post-Graduate Drawing from the Dunedin School of Art in 2014.
-He has been a finalist in the National Contemporary Art Awards three times, twice a finalist in the Adam Portraiture Award.
-Mark completed the Foyer Wall Commission for the Asburton Art Gallery in 2021 and has exhibited at the Centre of Contemporary Art (2009, 2018-2019), ArtsPost Waikato Museum (2011), Chambers Art Gallery (2019, 2021, 2023) and Ashburton Art Gallery (2021).
+He has been a finalist in the National Contemporary Art Awards three times, twice a finalist in the Adam Portraiture Award, a finalist in the Academy Art Prize, the NZ Painting & Printmaking Award, the 5th International Open Print Show and the American Drawing Biennial IV.
+Mark completed the Foyer Wall Commission for the Ashburton Art Gallery in 2021 and has exhibited at the Centre of Contemporary Art (2009, 2018-2019), ArtsPost Waikato Museum (2011), Chambers Art Gallery (2019, 2021, 2023), McAtamney Gallery (2024, 2025) and Ashburton Art Gallery (2021).

 Mark is represented by;